gzahn/Lab_Manual/README.md

 + If you have a lab task, make sure to do it in a timely and diligent manner.
 + Apply for all available fellowships and grants.
 Take the initiative to find new ones.
 + Stay organized.
 Plan your experiments so you don't just wander around, keep track of everything in a lab notebook, try to be aware of your whole project.
-+ Don't use supplies from other lab groups without permission.
-You need something?
-I'll find funding and we will buy it.
 + It's a micro lab space.
 It seriously needs to be kept clean.
 Wipe surfaces with alcohol.
 All the time.
 Be crazy clean or all our work will suffer.

+And here's a non-comprehensive list of things can can get you asked to leave the team:
++ Regularly missing lab meetings
++ Repeatedly leaving messes in the lab
++ Leaving the -80 freezer door unlocked and open
++ Harassment/bullying of other team members
++ Trying to hide a mistake/accident/spill/error instead of informing me or fixing it
++ Using supplies from other lab groups without their permission.
+You need something?
+I'll find funding and we will buy it.

 ##### Course suggestion
 Learning to pipette DNA or grow fungi is one thing.
 Learning how to actually turn data into knowledge is another.